16th Headies Awards

-The Headies 2023 was the 16th edition of Nigerian music awards The Headies.
-It was held at Cobb Energy Performing Arts Centre in Atlanta, Georgia, United States on 3 September 2023, and hosted by Osas Ighodaro and Terrence J. The ceremony was to be aired live on HipTV.
-Burna Boy lead nominations with ten, Asake with eight, Rema, Omah Lay, Victony, Simi, Kizz Daniel, and Pheelz received five each.
-While Oxlade received four, and Ruger with three.
-Rema, and Burna Boy received three awards each.
+The 16th Headies Awards (also known as the 2023 Headies Awards) were held on 3 September 2023, at the Cobb Energy Performing Arts Centre in Atlanta, Georgia.
+The event was hosted by Osas Ighodaro and Terrence J, and aired live on HipTV.
+Burna Boy led nominations with ten, followed by Asake with eight.
+Rema, Omah Lay, Victony, Simi, Kizz Daniel, and Pheelz all received five nominations.
+Oxlade was nominated four times and Ruger three times.
+Rema, and Burna Boy won three awards each.

 Background

 On 1 June 2023, the executive held a stakeholder brunch in Nigeria.
 On 11 July 2023, the organizers announced the Rookie category of the year, being the first batch of nominees unveiled.
 On 12 July 2023, the remain categories was released to the public on its website.
 On 28 July 2023, the United States Consulate Lagos, hosted a reception in honour of the award.